S&W Bodyguard 380 Review [Updated]

 Let’s start with the good things.
 Or, well, a good thing.
 The S&W Bodyguard 380 ACP does give you a very reliable little weapon.
 The little automatic cycles and functions without any issues.
 I’ve yet to have the weapon malfunction.
 Little guns like this can be a little tricky for new shooters.

-They tend to be more susceptible to limp wristing due to their small size and snappy recoil.
+They tend to be more susceptible to limp-wristing due to their small size and snappy recoil.
 Limp wristing can cause issues with reliability, but it’s more on the shooter and less on the gun.
-I won’t fault the Bodyguard for someone limp wristing the gun.
+I won’t fault the Bodyguard for someone limp-wristing the gun.
 Hold it firm, and you’ll be good to go.
-That old-school double action trigger just works.
+That old-school double-action trigger just works.

 The S&W Bodyguard is absurdly small.
 You get two magazines, one with a flush-fitting baseplate and the other with a slight finger extension.
 I prefer the slight finger extension because I need as much grip as possible on the gun.
 I have more than just a hanging pinky, but a hanging pinky and a half-hanging ring finger.
 Don’t forget, it’s .75 inches thick!

 Oh boy, this is not an easy gun to shoot.
-Chic Gaylord, a pistolero and holster man, said something along the lines of that nay man looking to carry a snub nose revolver should shoot at least 100 rounds a week in practice.
+Chic Gaylord, a pistolero and holster man, said something along the lines of that any man looking to carry a snub nose revolver should shoot at least 100 rounds a week in practice.
 I feel that way about the S&W Bodyguard 380 ACP.
 While a lot of new shooters will choose small guns for their convenience factor, many might not know just how hot they are to handle and how hard they are to shoot accurately.

 Your sights are two tiny nubs, and your sight radius is almost nothing.
 The sights are not fast to acquire by any means.
-The laser is a big selling point, but if you are in a bright environment, you might have a hard time finding that laser.
+The Crimson Trace laser is a big selling point, but if you are in a bright environment, you might have a hard time finding that laser.

 In general, this weapon is bad guy accurate and only at very close range.
 Even well-aimed, slow fire doesn’t group well.
 Throwing shots is very easy to do, and even after lots of practice, I felt barely competent with the gun.